-Can you imagine being born into prison?
-You spend all your days behind bars with other miserable jail mates.
+Can you imagine being born into a small cell?
+You spend all your days behind bars with other miserable captives.
 Sometimes they become aggressive towards you due to their own frustrations of being so tightly confined.
-Each day, you have the opportunity to leave your cell, but if you do, you have to work under the strict pressure of your prison guards.
+Each day, you have the opportunity to leave your cell, but if you do, you have to work under the strict pressure of your guards.

 What did you do to deserve such a life?
 Oh, nothing.
 You were born without freedom because you provide public entertainment.
 And you must like it because millions of dollars are spent on your “world-class” standards of care, you are given psychoactive drugs, and the thought of you ever being liberated is absolutely absurd…